-Whitstable Biennale brings people together to experience some of the most exciting new visual art being made in the UK today in film, performance and sound.
+Whitstable Biennale brought people together to experience some of the most exciting new visual art being made in the UK in film, performance and sound.

-We work closely with artists early in their career to create new and experimental work, providing crucial time, space and support so they can take risks with their artistic practice.
-This enables artists to develop new ideas and artworks that they tell us are important moments in establishing their careers.
+We worked closely with artists early in their career to create new and experimental work, providing crucial time, space and support so they could take risks with their artistic practice and develop new ideas.

-Whitstable Biennale is part of Cement Fields, our new umbrella organisation founded in 2019, and working along the Thames Estuary in North Kent from Dartford to Whitstable.
-To find out more about Cement Fields, and our wider programme, please visit www.cementfields.org
+In 2020, Whitstable Biennale grew into Cement Fields, working along the Thames Estuary in North Kent from Dartford to Whitstable.
+To find out more about Cement Fields, please visit cementfields.org.